DecimatorMind/Leetcode-CPP-Answers/README.md

 One can just replace the functions in the question to the function in the files of the repositories.

 Please upvote the solutions in Leetcode for the username *PranjalB*.

+One can also find the detailed explaination in the forums of the question in the username *PranjalB*